 - Creative planter ideas for the garden; and

 - DIY mirror and shelf to expand a small outdoor space.

 And don’t forget to spring forward for daylight saving time on Sunday, March 13th!

-UPDATE Jan 2017: There’s now a new category under the Birdz of a Feather family: Birdz of a Feather ~ Craft Rehab where you’ll find creative and sustainable craft ideas.
+By the way, there’s now a new category under the Birdz of a Feather family: Birdz of a Feather ~ Craft Rehab where you’ll find creative and sustainable craft ideas.
 Be sure to check it out!